 Use high heat for the stir fry

-This dish is essentially a stir fry, so you have to use high heat when making it.
+This is my mom’s #1 tip!
+You have to use high heat when making this dish.
 The high heat ensures all ingredients are cooked and the sauce doesn’t become too watery.
-Cooking on a lower heat will cause the water to come out of the fish and vegetables, causing them to become mushy and the sauce to be watery.
+Cooking on a lower heat will cause the water to seep out of the fish and vegetables, causing them to become mushy and the sauce to be watery.

 What can I serve sweet and sour fish with?